blaenk/blaenk/README.md

 🧘🏻‍♂️ I am practical.
 I dive deep into niches like emacs, vim, and zsh (see extensive [dotfiles](https://github.com/blaenk/dots)), or state-of-the-art technologies like Rust and Haskell, or perspective-expanding technologies like Clojure—but I always remain grounded and pick the right tool for the job even if others may consider it boring.
 I always appreciate what each tool has to offer and its trade-offs.

 👀 I keep up with the latest developments and constantly read and learn new things.
 See my extensive [notes](https://jip.dev/notes/) and my recent [reading list](https://jip.dev/reads/).

-[^1]: I started programming at 13, which I don't count, but my first serious projects were at 15: leading a team of friends developing a standalone game on the industry standard [Quake 3 engine](https://en.wikipedia.org/wiki/Id_Tech_3) (C codebase.
-I also created NSIS installer scripts, Python infrastructure, websites, etc.).
-I also created an [iPod MP3 retriever app](https://jip.dev/work/mypod/), [Last.fm clone](https://jip.dev/work/musicaster/), screenshot app, and various WordPress and phpBB plugins.
-It was a productive year.

 <details>
 <summary align="center"><strong>🔽 Click here to expand some of my varied open source contributions 🔽</strong></summary>